gardehal/python-playlist/README.md

   - download stream, play in subprocess VLC which sets video to watched when video finishes or VLC closes would be nice (easy for yt, third party without pytube-like packs much harder)

 - finish purge + command
-- skip/addto + ind will skip or add the floowing numbers of streams
 - playback list gives index of playing streams, not corresponding streaming playlist.streamIds, may need to ocnvert list to dict, id: stream or something
-- paths are relative, only works inside dir with data/... folders
 - backgroundContent - implementation
 - Playlist list with uris watched to avoid getting duplicates? this is likely edge case due to testing functionality. also duplicate of watchlog function basically
 - search streams and sources in playlist by name?